Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts which lists all files in the current directory and parent of the working directory and the /boot directory
+script which prints the type of file named iamafile